boost-ext/di/doc/index.md

 ###Acknowledgements
 * Thanks to Bartosz Kalinczuk for code review and tips how to improve `[Boost].DI`
+* Thanks to Olof Edlund for very useful feedback and for all the improvements to the documentation
 * Thanks to Sohail Somani for support and tips how to improve `[Boost].DI`
 * Thanks to Rob Stewart and Robert Ramey for documentation feedback and tips how to improve it